kua8/SaveGameMod/README.md

 - Save functionality requires the game's internal save system to be available
 - Button only appears in the main game scene
 - Operates silently without cluttering the console with messages

+## Contributing

+Feel free to submit issues and pull requests.
+Please ensure you follow the existing code style and include appropriate tests.

 ## License